abhaykumar255/abhaykumar255/README.md

 🚀 **Mobile App Developer | Android & Cross-Platform Specialist**
 🛠 Kotlin, React Native, IoT, Android SDK, Jetpack, MVVM
 🌱 Constantly learning and innovating in the world of mobile development
-👨‍💻 Currently working as a Software Engineer at Tekion India Pvt.
+👨‍💻 Currently working as an Associate Software Engineer at Tekion India Pvt.
 Ltd.

 ### Professional Experience
 - **Digital Signage Platform (Android)**: Contributed to an IoT-driven Android TV app, enhancing features and optimizing performance to improve user engagement in the automotive industry.